hotosm/docs/docs/ai-guide/ai-assisted-coding-guide.md

 If you used AI to generate code, documentation, or analysis - and it is wrong, insecure, biased, or breaks something - that is on you.
 Not the tool.
 You submitted it.
 You own it.

 This is not punitive.
-It is the same standard we hold for any tool: if you use a calculator and enter the wrong numbers, the mistake is yours.
+It is the same standard we hold for any tool.

+Using AI is like delegating work to a junior team member.
+It can move fast and produce useful output, but it still requires your review, judgment, and sign-off.
+The final responsibility sits with you.

 ---

 ## What AI Is Good For (Appropriate To Use Here)

-- **First drafts and boilerplate:** Config files, repetitive scaffolding, test stubs, standard templates.
+- **First drafts, boilerplate, prototyping:** Config files, repetitive scaffolding, test stubs, standard templates.
+And if you need to assess the feasibility of an idea, AI can generate a throwaway test quickly, before planning a well-architected solution.
 - **Explaining unfamiliar code:** "What does this function do?" is a great use of AI.
-Treat it like a patient colleague who may occasionally be confidently wrong.
 - **Brainstorming approaches:** "What are three ways I could structure this migration?" - then evaluate each with your own judgement.
-Note that LLMs are trained to be agreeable an tend to affirm your opinion.
-Try to phrase questions in an unbiased way, and be wary that the response may not account for all possible options.
+Note that LLMs tend to be agreeable and may affirm your framing.
+Phrase questions in a neutral way, and be aware the response may not surface all options.
-- **Creating quick prototypes:** If you need to assess the feasibility of an idea, nothing beats creating a quick prototype to test, before planning the well architected solution.
-LLMs can generate a throw away test quite quickly.
 - **Drafting documentation:** Let AI produce a first pass, then rewrite it in your own words to ensure accuracy.
 - **Debugging assistance:** Paste an error message and ask for possible causes.
 Verify before applying.
 - **Refactoring suggestions:** AI can suggest cleaner patterns.
-Be aware that often LLMs are prone to mission-creep.
-If you need a small refactor, then be sure to nail down exactly what is needed and set guardrails, else the scope of the refactor may quickly grow.
-- **Learning new libraries or languages:** Use AI as a tutor, not a substitute for understanding.
+If you only need a small refactor, be explicit about scope - AI has a tendency toward mission creep, and a tightly scoped request can expand quickly if you're not specific.
+- **Splitting PRs into smaller chunks:** Sometimes PRs (particularly those produced by LLMs) can be far too large to properly review.
+AI can suggest a logical division of code into separate PRs / commits, allowing for easier human review.

 ## What AI Is Bad At (Be Cautious Here)

 - **Architecture decisions:** AI does not understand your system's history, constraints, or users.
 It will happily suggest a redesign that ignores your actual context.
+These decisions are yours to make.
-- **Security-sensitive code:** AI-generated code frequently has vulnerabilities — missing input validation, insecure defaults, outdated patterns.
+- **Security-sensitive code:** AI-generated code frequently has vulnerabilities - missing input validation, insecure defaults, outdated patterns.
 All security-relevant code must be manually engineered and reviewed.
-- **Domain-specific logic:** AI often fails on edge cases unique to your domain. _(Example from geospatial: AI routinely mishandles anti-meridian polygon wrapping because it does not understand spherical geometry unless explicitly guided.)_.
-It may help to provide domain specific context and add more specific instructions.
-In some cases, LLMs are just not appropriate tools: using general models to pinpoint specialized knowledge.
+- **Domain-specific logic:** AI often fails on edge cases unique to your domain. _(Example from geospatial: AI routinely mishandles anti-meridian polygon wrapping because it doesn't understand spherical geometry unless explicitly guided.)_ Providing domain-specific context in your prompt can help, but in some cases general models are simply not the right tool for specialised knowledge.
 - **Choosing dependencies:** LLMs frequently generate custom implementations instead of using well-tested libraries.
-Always check: does a maintained library already solve this?
+Always ask: does a maintained library already solve this?
 If yes, use it.
 - **Anything involving beneficiary or sensitive data:** Never paste personal data, donor information, or internal strategy into AI tools.
-Ensure access restrictions are set when sharing your code repository containing secret files such as `.env` files with agents.
+Ensure access restrictions are set when sharing code repositories with agents (including ensuring `.env` files and secrets are not exposed).
 HOT staff can refer to the [internal AI Policy](https://docs.google.com/document/d/13bGovnFVOouF7iRv0CVxSYjP3ky048KQYkrdg4mIcHU) for more details.

 ## What AI Must Not Be Used For